-Years of Service Rate in Hours Max Accrual 0 through 5 years 80 hours per year 160 hours 6 through 10 years 120 hours per year 240 hours 11 through 20 years 160 hours per year 320 hours 20+ years 200 hours per year 400 hours
+Years of Service Rate in Hours Max Accrual 0 through 5 years 100 hours per year 160 hours 6 through 10 years 140 hours per year 240 hours 11 through 20 years 180 hours per year 320 hours 20+ years 220 hours per year 400 hours

 Earned vacation is credited monthly at rates that are based upon length of continuous employment.
 Employees who exceed the maximum vacation accrual (for his or her length of employment) will be ineligible to earn additional vacation credit.
 Monthly vacation accrual will resume after the accumulated balance is reduced below the maximum accrual.
+Employees may choose to receive up to 80 hours of their vacation pay.